 We mentioned previously that there isn't just your basic blue to choose from.
 Brands, especially in summer unveil a wealth of different hues to entice customers to part with their money.
 Stone, white and even a pastel blue can all be great ways to update a summer wardrobe.
 But, when we focus on versatility, they aren't the colours we would pick first.

 If this is your first time reaching for a denim jacket, you can't go wrong with your traditional blue.
 It is functional, adaptable and inherently inspired by the original colourway of the denim jacket we see throughout history.

 Whether you have opted for double denim or not, a rule of thumb for outfit building is to ensure your denim jacket is a lighter colour than your bottoms.
 So, blue denim jackets in medium washes give you the option to wear them with darker coloured denim jeans or other trouser styles.

 The Canadian tuxedo is not a look any man wants to be associated with.
 But double denim, when done right can look fantastic, just hurridly avoid having the jeans and jacket in similar light washes of blue.

-If you want to approach cautiously then contrasting the top and bottom half is the way to go.
-Dark grey or black jeans will pair nicely with a blue denim jacket on top.
+If you want to approach cautiously, then contrasting the top and bottom half is the way to go.
+Dark grey or black jeans will pair nicely with a blue denim jacket.

 Go a step further and break up the top and bottom half by introducing a simple neutral palette like a white t-shirt.
-The t-shirt offers a solid foundation for absorbing colours like blue or black and will help to stop any denim clashes.
+The t-shirt offers a solid foundation for absorbing colours like blue or black and will help stop denim clashes.

 Take your inspiration from the likes of Jackson Pollock who wore his paint-splattered denim as an unofficial uniform for this one.